Azure-Samples/app-service-agentic-semantic-kernel-java/README.md

 The Foundry Agent implementation uses the Azure AI Agents SDK with async clients:

 1. **AgentsAsyncClient**: Uses Azure's cloud-hosted agent service for intelligent task management.
-2. **Managed Function Calling**: Agent and tools configured in the Foundry portal.
+2. **Managed Function Calling**: Agent and tools configured in the Foundry portal using the OpenAPI schema.
+3. **OpenAPI Integration**: REST API endpoints are documented with OpenAPI annotations and exposed at `/api/schema`.
-3. **Conversation Management**: Each session maintains its own conversation thread.
+4. **Conversation Management**: Each session maintains its own conversation thread.
-4. **Cloud Orchestration**: Agent runs in Azure with API-based access to task functions.
+5. **Cloud Orchestration**: Agent runs in Azure with API-based access to task functions.

 ## Project Structure